-[Section 403.5113, F.S.; Subsection 62-17.191(3), F.A.C.]
+[Section 403.5113, F.S.; Rule 62-17.191(3), F.A.C.]

-XXI.
-POST CERTIFICATION AMENDMENTS
+XXIII.
+POST-CERTIFICATION AMENDMENTS

-If, subsequent to certification, a Licensee proposes any material change to the Application and revisions or amendments thereto, as certified, the Licensee shall submit a written request for amendment and a description of the proposed change to the Application to the Department.
+If, subsequent to certification, the Licensee proposes any material change to the Application and revisions or amendments thereto, as certified, the Licensee shall submit a written request for amendment and a description of the proposed change to the Application to the Department.
 Within 30 days after the receipt of a complete request for an amendment, the Department shall determine whether the proposed change to the application requires a modification to the Conditions.

 A. If the Department concludes that the change would not require a modification to the Conditions, the Department shall provide written notification of the approval of the proposed amendment to the Licensee, all agencies, and all other parties.